jessy143/progcon/Activities/readme.txt

-Outcomes List of Activities
+Outcomes List of Activities:

-A1 - Flowcharts & Pseudocodes
+1. A1 - Flowcharts & Pseudocodes
-A2 - Flow-charting Exercise
+2. A2 - Flow-charting Exercise
-A3 - Pseudo-code Exercises
+3. A3 - Pseudo-code Exercises
-A4 - Flowgorithm Exercises
+4. A4 - Flowgorithm Exercises